 Inguinal Hernia: $30

 Additionally, in an effort to combat the overpopulation problem the ARL has teamed up with other Spay/Neuter groups.
 These organizations have use of the ARL surgery center on a monthly basis.
 They bring their own veterinarians and staff and they are taking a proactive approach to try and eliminate the over-population problem.

 The Fairchild Foundation runs a “trap, neuter and return” program to help control the feral cat population.
 (By appointment only) For more information about the organization or to request assistance with a feral colony visit their website.

-As a service to the community, low cost vaccine clinics are offered at the surgery center once a month, April- October, on the fourth Saturday of the month from 1:00pm until 2:30pm.
+As a service to the community, low cost vaccine clinics are offered once a month, April- October, on the fourth Saturday of the month from 1:00pm until 2:30pm.
 We are only able to vaccinate 100 animals in the allotted time frame.
 Numbers will be distributed to the first 100 animals and will be given on a first come, first serve basis.